exafmm/exafmm-t/paper.md

 The "alpha" version of ExaFMM is long and complex, and hard to maintain.
 Its length is partly due to a focus on fast execution, which led to specialized treatment of low-$p$ evaluations and extensive hand-coded optimizations.
 This emphasis on achieving high performance led to poor reusability and maintainability.
-As a bit of history of this project, it started in 2008 with [`PyFMM`](https://github.com/barbagroup/pyfmm), a 2D serial prototype in Python; then followed `PetFMM` in 2009, a PETSc-based parallel code with heavy templating [@cruz2011petfmm]; the third effort was [`GemsFMM`](https://github.com/barbagroup/gemsfmm) in 2010, a serial code with CUDA kernels for execution on GPUs [@yokota2011gems].
-Another student in the group felt that [`exafmm-alpha`](https://github.com/exafmm/exafmm-alpha) overused class inheritance and was inadequate for his application, so he and a collaborator re-used only the kernels and implemented another tree construction in [`fmmtl`](https://github.com/ccecka/fmmtl).
-The first author of this paper began working with `exafmm-alpha` in 2017, but at this point the mission was clear: simplify and aim for reusability.
-That work led to the sixth implementation of FMM in the group, still called [`exafmm`](https://github.com/exafmm/exafmm), but it is not what we present here and we haven't published about it.
-With this new version of ExaFMM (called `exafmm-t`), we aim to bring the FMM to a broader audience and to increased scientific impact.
-It uses the kernel-independent variant of the method for higher performance at high accuracy (higher truncation order $p$).
+The current version uses the kernel-independent variant of the method for higher performance at high accuracy (higher truncation order $p$).
 Keeping focus on maintainability, it stays close to standards, with clean function interfaces, shallow inheritance and conservative use of classes.
 Instead of a fixation with being the fastest of all, we focus on "ballpark" competitive performance.
 Above all, the Python API and ability to call it from Jupyter notebooks should make this software valuable for many applications.